ibm-cloud-docs/storage-scale/config-ldap-ces.md

 ## Checking OpenLDAP status
 {: #checking-openldap-status}

-After IBM Storage Scale cluster deployment, Schematic logs show essential information in the output section.
+After {{site.data.keyword.scale_full_notm}} cluster deployment, Schematic logs show essential information in the output section.
 From here, you can check your LDAP server status:

 1. Connect to your OpenLDAP server through SSH by using the `ssh_to_ldap_node` command from the {{site.data.keyword.bpshort}} log output.